Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Integrated Observations

 where $\Phibar_x(\Delta)$ is a $1\times d$ vector containing the integral, over the interval $\Delta$, of the top row of the transition matrix; i.e., the integral of the transition in $x$ and each of its derivatives.
-In other words, $\bm{x}$ evolves according to the instantaneous dynamics like normal, while $z(t)$ is accumulated over the transition.
-In practice, one can simply compute $\Phiaug(\Delta)$ numerically as the matrix exponential of $\Faug \Delta$.
-However, it is more numerically stable to use the method of \citet{VanLoan1978} to get $\Phibar(\Delta) = \bm{G}_3$, where
+In other words, $\bm{x}$ evolves according to the instantaneous dynamics like normal, while $z$ is accumulated over the transition.
+We can verify that Eq.~\ref{eq:phiaug} gives the correct behavior by checking the solution to the SDE matches Eq.~\ref{eq:sde_sol}, {